LukeGrahamLandry/franca/devlog.md

 but im immediatly reminded that bash programs dont work because they rely on random shit like timeout that macos doesn't have (plus wtf is the compiler they're imagining where 5 minutes is a sane timeout).
-so no fuck that we use a real language that works on all the platforms i care about. wtf somehow mine runs in 440ms instead of 3650ms (strace -f output size: mine=02632k, theirs=30003k).
+so no fuck that we use a real language that works on all the platforms i care about. wtf somehow mine runs in 440ms instead of 3650ms (strace -f output size: mine=02632k, theirs=30003k). each iteration they exec a python that imports sqlite3 to check if that test is in the list to skip.

+started os/host/user.fr
+- need intercept syscalls. tried just handling sigsys but linux doesn't send those, just returns -38. thought about mprotect and replace the first instruction of perform_syscall but page granularity is too big and also that's too large a hammer. instead do comptime redirect thing and filter that way.
+- fix skew in redo_relocations_static_linux when loaded dynamically

 ## (Feb 24)